-The statistically equilibrium states obtained by our GCM correspond to some of the equilibrium solutions appearing in the vertically one-dimensional radiativeconvective models.
+[28] The statistically equilibrium states obtained by our GCM correspond to some of the equilibrium solutions appearing in the vertically one-dimensional radiativeconvective models.
 The corresponding ones are the equilibrium solutions on the branch of increasing OLR with increase in surface temperature obtained by Nakajima et al. [1992], and the optically thin equilibrium solutions of Rennó [1997] and Sugiyama et al. [2005].
-The GCM results of this study or of Ishiwatari et al. [2002] do not seem to show any correspondences to the optically thick equilibrium solutions of $Renn\delta$ [1997] and $Sugiyama \ et \ al.$ [2005].
+The GCM results of this study or of Ishiwatari et al. [2002] do not seem to show any correspondences to the optically thick equilibrium solutions of Rennó [1997] and Sugiyama et al. [2005].
 The difference lies in the dependence of relative humidity on surface temperature.
-In the optically thick equilibrium solutions of $Sugiyama \ et \ al.$ [2005], relative humidity increases with increase in surface temperature, while, in the tropics of our GCM, relative humidity decreases [Ishiwatari et al., 2002].
-There is a possibility that the moistening efficiency of cumulus might affect the branch structure of solutions. $Renn\delta$ [1997] mentions that the optically thick equilibrium solutions could not be found when convective adjustment scheme was utilized or when relative humidity was fixed in his one-dimensional radiative convective model.
-Solutions corresponding to the optically thick equilibrium solutions of $Renn\delta$ [1997] and $Sugiyama \ et \ al.$ [2005] might be obtained in the GCM if the cumulus parameterization scheme, which has a vigorous moistening effect against the drying in the Hadley circulation region, is utilized.
+In the optically thick equilibrium solutions of Sugiyama et al. [2005], relative humidity increases with increase in surface temperature, while, in the tropics of our GCM, relative humidity decreases [Ishiwatari et al., 2002].
+There is a possibility that the moistening efficiency of cumulus might affect the branch structure of solutions.
+Rennó [1997] mentions that the optically thick equilibrium solutions could not be found when convective adjustment scheme was utilized or when relative humidity was fixed in his one-dimensional radiative convective model.
+Solutions corresponding to the optically thick equilibrium solutions of Rennó [1997] and Sugiyama et al. [2005] might be obtained in the GCM if the cumulus parameterization scheme, which has a vigorous moistening effect against the drying in the Hadley circulation region, is utilized.
 However, it is unclear at this point whether the moistening effect of cumulus would be so efficient when surface temperature is increased.

-Our GCM demonstrates that a runaway greenhouse state or a statistically equilibrium state can be realized for the same value of solar constant in the range of $1300 \leq S \leq 1570 \text{Wm}^{-2}$ depending on the choice of initial conditions.
+[29] Our GCM demonstrates that a runaway greenhouse state or a statistically equilibrium state can be realized for the same value of solar constant in the range of 1300 W m^{-2} < $S \le 1570 \text{ W m}^{-2}$ depending on the choice of initial conditions.
 However, we have not been able to confirm the expectation of Rennó [1997] that, in order to produce a runaway greenhouse regime from an equilibrium solution, the finite amplitude perturbation must be large enough to produce a surface temperature larger than a critical value which corresponds to the unstable solution of Nakajima et al. [1992].
-The initial perturbation utilized here for activating the runaway state for $1300 \leq S \leq 1570 \text{Wm}^{-2}$ in our GCM is quite huge; it is the runaway solution at $S = 1600 \text{Wm}^{-2}$.
+The initial perturbation utilized here for activating the runaway state for 1300 W m-2 $\leq S \leq 1570$ W m-2 in our GCM is quite huge; it is the runaway solution at S =1600 W m-2.
 At the moment, we have not been able to determine a minimal magnitude of perturbation necessary to produce a runaway greenhouse state from an equilibrium solution.
 In other words, it is required to figure out the GCM equivalent for the unstable equilibrium solution of Nakajima et al. [1992].